-- Deferred inflows from unavailable revenues, which are reported only in the governmental funds balance sheet.
-The governmental funds report unavailable revenues from grants receivable collections.
-These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available. - Deferred inflow from pensions resulting from the difference in projected and actual earnings on investments of the pension plan fiduciary net position.
-This amount is amortized over five years. - Deferred inflow from pensions resulting from changes in assumptions.
+- Deferred inflow from pensions resulting from changes in assumptions.
 This amount is amortized over a closed period equal to the average of the expected remaining services lives of all employees that are provided with pensions through the plans. - Deferred inflow related to pensions for differences between expected and actual experiences.
 This amount is amortized over a closed period equal to the average of the expected remaining service lives of all employee that are provided with pensions through the plans.

 m.
-Interest Expense:
+Interest Expense

 The District incurs interest charges on long-term debt.
-For fiscal year ended June 30, 2017, the District expensed \$130,875 of interest incurred.
+For fiscal year ended June 30, 2018, the District expensed \$127,582 of interest incurred.

 n.
-Pensions:
+Pensions